Wagner Group rebellion: Advance towards Moscow

 Wagner fighters drove past Voronezh and continued to push through Voronezh Oblast throughout the early afternoon without entering important cities.
 Social media posts also showed footage of fighting between Wagner troops and the military in Voronezh proper, with Reuters citing military reports.
 Two missiles—likely fired by Wagner's air defense systems—struck an oil depot and a courtyard of a housing complex in Voronezh.
 According to media reports, Wagner took control of all military facilities in the city.

 Wagner proceeded into Lipetsk Oblast, approximately 400 km from Moscow.
 They passed through the town of Yelets, and continued north along the M4 highway.
 In Lipetsk Oblast, authorities deliberately demolished highways using excavators in an effort to impede the convoy's progress.
 Some roadways were blocked with trucks and school buses.
 The military set up defensive lines along the Oka river (which flows just south of Moscow) and barricaded bridge crossings.
 The governors of Lipetsk Oblast and Voronezh Oblast urged all civilians to stay indoors, following reports of military columns and clashes along the M4 highway.

 Prigozhin subsequently claimed that two Russian military defectors were killed while fighting alongside Wagner.
 The Dutch OSINT website Oryx recorded five destroyed vehicles on the rebels' side, and two captured vehicles on the side of the government forces.

-There are reports that the closest to Moscow that Wagner troops got was the town of Kashira in southern Moscow Oblast, 95 km south of Moscow.
-Wagner presence is not visually confirmed any closer than Krasnoye in northern Lipetsk Oblast, 330 km south of Moscow.
+There are reports that the closest to Moscow that Wagner troops got was the town of Kashira in southern Moscow Oblast, 95 km south of Moscow, but Wagner presence was not visually confirmed any closer than Krasnoye in northern Lipetsk Oblast, 330 km south of Moscow.